 Expert opinions and online advice on pituitary diseases delivered via your computer or mobile device.
 Second opinion is available wherever there is an internet.
 All you need is a PC or a smartphone.

-Hypophysis (or the pituitary gland) has the size of a cherry pit and weighs less than one gram.
-This endocrine gland lies in a depression on the superior surface of the sphenoid bone, right below the brain.
-Above the pituitary gland is the hypothalamus, an area containing cells that regulate the body's neuroendocrine activity.
+Hypophysis (or the pituitary gland) is an endocrine gland about the size of a cherry pit and weighing less than one gram.
+It lies in a depression on the superior surface of the sphenoid bone, right below the brain.
+Above it is the hypothalamus, an area containing cells, that regulate the body's neuroendocrine activity.

 In general, this part of the brain plays a crucial role in hormone-dependent processes and metabolism.
 In particular, it is here that the substances controlling sexual function and thyroid activity are produced.

 Diseases of this gland are relatively rare.
 They can be associated with an abnormal production of hormones or with an increase in the size of the gland due to an inflammation or a tumor.
 In this case, there is a compression of nearby tissues, which leads to grave consequences; for example, impaired vision.